 About the Backpack Program

 What is the Food for Families Backpack Program?
-The program is designed to help Newton families with children under the age of 18 have extra food to offset the loss of school breakfast and lunch programs during the weekend and vacations.
+The program is designed to help Newton families with children under the age of 18 have extra food to offset the loss of school breakfast and lunch programs during the summer.
 Backpacks with a few meal's worth of nonperishable food will be available at locations across the city for families to pick up.

 What is the difference between the Food for Families Program and the FUEL program?
 The Food for Families program has backpacks located at different city locations and is run by the Health and Human Services Department.
 The FUEL program provides backpacks at the schools and is run by the FUEL program at the Church of the Redeemer in Chestnut Hill.
 Both programs offer FREE backpacks of food to Newton families that may need extra support. **Families can access both programs at the same time.

 Where can I get a backpack?
-The City of Newton Health and Human Services Department (1000 Commonwealth Ave.), The Newton Free Library (330 Homer St.), Fire Station 10 (755 Dedham St.) or the Boys & Girls Club (675 Watertown St.), the West Suburban YMCA, Gath Pool, and Crystal Lake.
+The City of Newton Health and Human Services Department (1000 Commonwealth Ave.), The Newton Free Library (330 Homer St.), Fire Station 10 (755 Dedham St.), Fire Station 4 (Crafts St.), the Boys & Girls Club (675 Watertown St.), the West Suburban YMCA, Gath Pool, and Crystal Lake.
 Program partners include NCDF- Houghton Village, some Newton Parks and Rec.
 Camps and Creative Start.
 If you'd like a bag and your child participates in any of these programs, contact the director for more information.